Every NBA Team's Biggest Flaw as Training Camps Open

 I vomited immediately after writing this.
 Finding a flaw for the Celtics verges on impossible.
 On paper, they're the NBA's most balanced team.
 But penciling in "They're perfect!" wasn't an option, so here we are.

 As NBA.com's John Schuhmann noted in July, the Celtics have only one player who ranks among the top 50 of high-volume three-point accuracy (minimum 500 attempts) over the past three seasons: Kyrie Irving.
-However, this doesn't come off as a damning concern.
+This doesn't come off as a damning concern.
 Every other member of Boston's starting five is an above-average shooter, and neither Jaylen Brown nor Jayson Tatum has been in the league long enough to establish themselves as sustainable long-range supernovas.

 Still, the Celtics aren't exactly overrun with shooting specialists.
 They have star power—perhaps even too much.
 Breakouts from Brown and Tatum complicate the offensive totem pole as Irving and Gordon Hayward work their way back from injuries.

 Not sold?
 I'm with you, to be honest.
-The Celtics finished 10th in three-point attempts and second in long-range accuracy last year.
+The Celtics finished eighth in three-point-attempt rate and second in long-range accuracy last year.
 But aside from Tatum, who began his career under the guise he wouldn't be Boston's No. 1 option, is there anyone on this roster you'd 100 percent trust to both thrive within and welcome a predominantly catch-and-shoot role?

 Golden State Warriors: Second-Unit Shooting

-NBA fans often perceive the Warriors to be nothing but three-ball chuckers.
+Too many perceive the Warriors to be three-ball chuckers.
 They aren't.
-They ranked 17th in long-range attempts last season, behind such luminaries as the Orlando Magic and the Detroit Pistons.
+They ranked 16th in three-point-attempt rate last season, behind such luminaries as the Orlando Magic and Detroit Pistons.
 While the Warriors led the league with a 39.1 percent clip from downtown, their consistency from beyond the arc began and ended with a star-stuffed starting five.

 Golden State's bench finished dead last in three-point-attempt rate and 28th in outside accuracy.
 Both numbers should climb if Andre Iguodala plays with more than cursory interest before April.
 Beyond that, the Warriors didn't do anything to boost their second-unit spacing.